-As of 11 July 2016, NHS England has decided to extend the testing of this process to include all requests for Independent Review.
+As of 11 July 2016, NHS England decided to extend the testing of this process to include ALL requests for Independent Review.

-The testing period of this process will continue until 31 December 2016.
-NHS England has decided to further extend the testing period until 31 March 2017
+The testing period of this process will now continue until 31 March 2018.

 This is to ensure the best possible use of staff resource to focus on reviews for individuals in need of long term care.
 It should also support timely independent reviews for all cases.